 - Some government offices will accept photocopies while others need to view the original.

-- Although the laws regarding setting up a business are uniform throughout the Philippines, each Municipality will have a slightly different interpretation of those laws.
+- Although the laws regarding setting up a business are uniform throughout the Philippines, each Municipality or government office will have a slightly different interpretation of those laws.

-- Things will not happen at the same pace as they do in your own country – if you are not patient, don’t even bother.
+- Things will not happen at the same pace as they do in your own country – if you are not patient or get angry easily, don’t even bother.

 One last word of caution; the types of business that may be set up and run by foreigners in the Philippines is strictly regulated.
 To check if your business idea is allowable under Philippines Law, click on this LINK.